 In today’s dynamic business environment, decisions makers face new challenges.
 They need consolidated data which they can drill down or through to uncover or diagnose the situation.

-While standardized financial reports may fulfil the usual requirements, it can’t handle sudden, first-time data requests swiftly.
-If the finance team is tied up with daily tasks and doesn’t respond in time, it may lead to unnecessary delay in getting back to the customer and making crucial decisions.
+While standardized financial reports may fulfil the usual requirements, they can’t handle sudden, first-time data requests swiftly.
+If the finance team is tied up with daily tasks and doesn’t respond in time, it may unnecessarily delay getting back to the customer and making crucial decisions.

 Organizations may lose out on opportunities to gain a competitive edge and serve their customers or take an advantage of the favourable circumstances.
 Ad-hoc financial analysis is a single solution to many problems.